Akita Nutrition Junior College

 Akita Nutrition Junior College (秋田栄養短期大学, Akita Eiyo Tanki Daigaku) is a private university at Akita, Akita, Japan, founded in 1953.

+History

 The college was founded as Akita Junior College, with departments of economics and commerce.
 A department of home economics was added in 1954.
 The college was relocated to its present location in 1983.
 A nutrition department was added in 1990.
 The college was renamed the Akita Economics Junior College in 1997 and its curriculum restructured around three departments: Commerce and Economics, Information Science and Lifestyle.
 It was renamed the Akita Nutrition Junior College in 2005, specializing in a Department of Nutrition only.